pingidentity/terraform-provider-davinci/docs/resources/flow.md

 - `connection_link` (Block Set) Mappings to connections that this flow depends on.
 Connections should be managed (with the `davinci_connection` resource) or retrieved (with the `davinci_connection` data source) to provide the mappings needed for this configuration block. (see [below for nested schema](#nestedblock--connection_link))
 - `deploy` (Boolean, Deprecated) **Deprecation notice:** This attribute is deprecated and will be removed in a future release.
 Flows are automatically deployed on import.
 A boolean that specifies whether to deploy the flow after import.
 Defaults to `true`.
 - `description` (String) A string that specifies a description of the flow.
-If the field is left blank, a description value will be derived by the service.
+If the field is left undefined, the description from the flow export will be used.
+If this field is left undefined and the flow export does not contain a description, the service will define a description on import.
 - `name` (String) A string that identifies the flow name after import.
 If the field is left blank, a flow name will be derived by the service from the name in the import JSON (the `flow_json` parameter).
 - `subflow_link` (Block Set) Child flows of this resource, where the `flow_json` contains reference to subflows.
 If the `flow_json` contains subflows, this one `subflow_link` block is required per contained subflow. (see [below for nested schema](#nestedblock--subflow_link))